 As a result, the city has become one of the country’s top global finance centres and many of the world’s most prominent firms have a presence in Alberta.

 Alberta has also seen record-high venture capital (VC) investments.
-Since 2013, over $2.16 billion has been invested across over 364 Alberta companies.
+Since 2013, over $2.6 billion VC dollars have been invested across over 231 Alberta companies.
 Alberta is also home to the second most private equity firms in the country.